wallacebrf/synology_SMART_disk_data_logger/README.md

 <img src="https://raw.githubusercontent.com/wallacebrf/synology_SMART_disk_data_logger/main/Images/SMART_dashboard.webp" alt="1313">

 The script collects SNMP based Disk SMART details from a Synology NAS using SNMP version 3 (much more secure than version 2) and saves them to InfluxDB.
 This script will also send email notifications of up to 20x drive SMART parameters are either above, equal to, or below a value of your choice.

+The script also collects NVME drive SMART data if NVME disks are installed.
+NVME data is not available over SNMP in Synology DSM, so the data in this script is collected from the "nvme" command.

 <!-- GETTING STARTED -->
 ## Getting Started